projectatomic/atomic-site/source/docs/os-updates.md

-## Operating System upgrades via rpm-ostree
+# Operating System Upgrades via rpm-ostree

 Project Atomic features a new update system for operating systems called `rpm-ostree`.
 In the default model, the RPMs are composed on a